Technophobes/ping-pong/readme.md

-Joe is
+Joe is wierdly

-On my
+On my hovercraft

-By the
+By the nuclear power station

-Over the
+Over the hill